 If you’re cooking dinner for a mixed group of eaters, make sure your side dishes can substitute as main dishes.
-For example, make a salad with protein-filled quinoa, brown rice or beans.
+For example, make a salad with protein-filled quinoa, brown rice, or beans.
 Whole-wheat or brown rice pasta dishes are also healthy and filling side options.

 Bring on the flavor

-One of the most common complaints you hear from meat eaters is that veggie dishes are boring or have no flavor.
+One of the most common complaints you hear from meat-eaters is that veggie dishes are boring or have no flavor.
 Well, it’s time to prove them wrong!

 Tap into your spice rack when roasting vegetables — try making them spicy with different chili powders and cumin, or add more herbaceous flavors with rosemary and thyme.
 Some grocery stores have roasted vegetable spice blends you could add to the mix.
-You could also try making a flavorful sauce to add to vegetarian dish, such as a Thai-inspired peanut sauce or a spicy mole.
+You could also try making a flavorful sauce to add to a vegetarian dish, such as a Thai-inspired peanut sauce or a spicy mole.